Cool-Guy1999/Catch-the-Robber/README.md

 **What is the `(not working)` file for?**

 The file "_Main (not working).java_" is my failed attempt at implementing Traps.
-I know why is doesn't work, but I don't know how to correct it.
+I know why it doesn't work, but I don't know how to correct it.